 History of the Library

-In 1974, the ladies of the SLK (Seekers of Light and Knowledge) began to work at establishing a public library for everyone in Doniphan County.
-They knew that Doniphan County was the only county in Kansas without a public library.
-The issue went to a vote and passed officially in 1975.
-A newly formed board representing 5 out of 7 townships strove to provide service to the whole county by setting up Branch Libraries in Highland, Wathena, and Elwood, with a Central Library in Troy.
+In 1974 SLK (Seekers of Light and Knowledge) began work to establish a public library in Doniphan County.
+Doniphan was the only county in Kansas without a public library.
+The issue passed in 1975.

-In Elwood, the library branch shares a building that was once a segregated school.
-Now, it is a community gathering place, with space for the Senior Center, the Boy Scouts, and a commons area.
-In 1993, Elwood was caught in the flood.
-The water came almost up to the ceiling, and all materials were destroyed, which prompted a major renovation.
+Elwood library branch at 410 North 9th occupies a historical building that once served as a segregated school.
+In the flood of 1993 the water came almost up to the ceiling, and all materials were destroyed, necessitating a major renovation.